bonitasoft/bonita-doc/md/runtime-monitoring.md

 A Bonita 7.10+ cluster has monitoring on distributed cluster locks ACTIVE by default.

-To DISABLE those metrics, simply edit file `./setup/platform_conf/current/platform_engine/bonita-platform-sp-cluster-custom.properties` and change:
+To DISABLE those metrics, simply edit the file `./setup/platform_conf/current/platform_engine/bonita-platform-sp-cluster-custom.properties` and change: